All Episodes

 One of the biggest mistakes we all make is trying to explain it rationally.

-When you try to explain it rationally, it doesn't work.
+Some young person, some little crumb crunchy, when you try to explain it rationally, it doesn't work.

 How do you explain insanity rationally?

-How do you deploy how do you explain a mental disorder?
+How do you explain a mental disorder?

 What is disgust and hatred for your own country when it's the best place in the world?